tarasowski/javascript-pocketguide/tests/rocket-shop/001_introduction.md

 **Note:** If you want to set an alias to a command like `ls` in the terminal.
 You can type `alias l="ls -ls"` in the terminal and it will create an alias.
 So you can simply use `l` to get `ls`.

+**Note:** If you want to create an empty repository simply type `git init`.
+The author does create a new branch per feature.
+After the `init` phase don't forget to create a `.gitignore` file.